 Both the employee (member) and the employer contribute toward retirement benefits.
 Members contribute a percentage of their salary as established by the Pension Code.
 The percentage depends on the plan in which the member participates.
 Regular members contribute 4.5 percent.
-SLEP members contribute 6.5 percent.
+SLEP members contribute 7.5 percent.
 ECO members contribute 7.5 percent.
+Members also have the option of making voluntary after-tax contributions up to 10 percent of their salary.
 Employer contribution rates are actuarially calculated annually for each employer.
 Employers pay most of the cost for member and survivor pensions and all of the cost for supplemental retirement, death and disability benefits.